paulscherrerinstitute/lib_cpp_h5_writer/README.md

 **General overview**

+The process and thread management is taken care by the [ProcessManager](#process_manager).
+The process manager initializes, starts and stops the 3 threads discussed below.

-The writer has 3 processes:
+The writer has 3 threads:
-- REST process (listens to incoming REST requests).
-- ZMQ process (listens for incoming ZMQ stream messages).
+- ZMQ receiving thread (listens for incoming ZMQ stream messages).
+    - [ZmqReceiver](#zmq_receiver) is the only class really used here.
-- H5 process (writes the received data to disk).
+- H5 writer thread (writes the received data to disk).
+    - [H5Writer](#h5_writer) is the base writer implementation that can be extended at will.
+- REST thread (listens to incoming REST requests).
+    - [REST interface](#rest_interface) describes how the REST interface works.

-The communication bridges between processes are:
+The communication bridges between threads are:
-- REST to H5 process: WriterManager (WriterManager.cpp).
+- REST to H5 thread: WriterManager (WriterManager.cpp).
-- ZMQ to H5 process: WriterManager for process control (WriterManager.cpp) and RingBuffer (RingBuffer.cpp) for data transfer.
+- ZMQ to H5 thread: WriterManager (WriterManager.cpp) for process control and RingBuffer (RingBuffer.cpp) for data transfer.

 In order to have a central place where to set fine tunning parameters, the **config.cpp** file is used.

-The ZMQ process receives data from the stream, it extracts it and packs it (with additional metadata) into the ring buffer.
+The ZMQ thread receives data from the stream, it extracts it and packs it (with additional metadata) into the ring buffer.
-Meanwhile, the H5 process is listening for data in the ring buffer.
+Meanwhile, the H5 thread is listening for data in the ring buffer.
 When new data arrives, it writes this data down into temporary datasets (for performance reasons we write the file format in the end).

 When the end of the writing is triggered (via the REST api, when the desired number of frames are received, or when the user